It is a mild but common skin condition characterized by a pink, oval, and scaly rash.

 Blisters (vesicles) can be seen in infants and young children.

-In some people, the herald’s patch may not appear, or two herald patches may appear too close together.
+The herald patch may not appear in some people, or two herald patches may seem too close together.
 Before the Heraldo patch is visible, it is common for the patient to feel tired and with symptoms similar to the cold.

-The eruption of pityriasis rosea can be confused with similar eruptions such as:
+The eruption of pityriasis rosea can be confused with similar outbreaks such as:

 Diagnosis of pityriasis rosea

-After the rash appears, the diagnosis is usually clear.
+After the rash appears, the diagnosis is usually straightforward.

 To clarify the diagnosis, the doctor will order: